PricelyticsHub/Green-Index/README.md

 This four-step process is necessary to effectively compute the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the *'DATA'* folder to replicate this calculation.

-Data in this repository consists of CSV files:
+Data in this repository consists of Excel and CSV files:

+- *Hedonic Dataset.xlsx*: Aggregated hedonic dataset of 52,644 observations with 27 variables
 - *Calculated Greenness.csv*: Converted value data of GSV images in the *GSV IMAGE* folder
 - *Data.csv*: Location of transaction sample data
 - *Street Greenness.csv*: Calculated street greenness and its location